Biometric Data Privacy

 What Kind of Settlement Can Your Lawyer Secure Under Biometric Privacy Laws?

-Here are some common types of settlements or remedies that a biometric privacy lawyer may seek on your behalf:
+Here are some common remedies that a biometric invasion of privacy lawyer may seek on your behalf:

 - Fees per violation (statutory damages): Many biometric privacy laws allow individuals to seek statutory damages for each violation.
 These damages are typically set at a specific amount per violation, which can add up if multiple violations are proven.